lukakuterovac/translate-o-rama/README.md

 ##### 3.1.1.5 User Profile

-**Req U5** - The web application will provide a profile for users to view their account information.
+**Req U5** - The web application will provide a profile for users to view and edit their account information.

-The web application will provide a profile for users to view their account information.
+The web application will provide a profile for users to view and edit their account information.
 The profile will include the following information:

 - User's name
 - User's email address